 There are two different types of carbohydrates: simple carbs and complex carbs.
 Simple carbohydrates (also called simple sugars) are easy for your body to break down.
 They provide little nutrition (other than energy to fuel your body), and they can raise your blood glucose level rapidly.

 Complex carbohydrates, on the other hand, are composed of long saccharide chains that link together three or more types of sugars.
 Your body takes a long time to digest these carbohydrates, which means they provide lasting energy to your body.
-These complex carbohydrates have actually been linked to weight loss because they also contain fiber and other nutrients.
+These complex carbohydrates are linked to weight loss because they also contain fiber and other nutrients.

 Long story short – whole grain pasta shouldn’t be considered a “bad” food to consume, especially if you’re trying to lose weight.
 Whole wheat flour has three parts of the grain – the bran, the germ, and the endosperm.
-The bran and the germ are the most nutrient-dense parts of wheat, and these are stripped out when refining flour to become white flour.
+The bran and the germ are the most nutrient-dense parts of wheat.
+These are stripped out when refining flour to become white flour.

-At the end of the day, this skinny casserole is not only healthy, but it tastes great, too!
+At the end of the day, this healthy chicken parmesan casserole is not only healthy, but it tastes great, too!
 If you want to take it one step further, substitute this easy homemade marinara sauce in for the store-bought version.
 The sauce plays a huge role in this healthy chicken parmesan casserole.
 Putting in the extra effort to create a fresh and flavorful sauce at home can make it taste even better!